Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/contracts.md

 Instead of inline structures defined directly inside the service operations, you can just reference a named structure that is defined globally in the model.

-For example, the `customer update` and `payment update` structures that are referenced in the previous example, can be defined under the `structs` top-level element in the model as follows.
+For example, the `customer update` and `payment update` structures that are referenced in the previous example can be defined under the `structs` top-level element in the model as follows.

 ```xml
 <structs>